-“ICCAs" are indigenous peoples' and community conserved territories and areas.
-They achieve conservation of species and the natural environment, together with other social and cultural objectives.
+“ICCA" is an abbreviation for territories and areas conserved by indigenous peoples and local communities.
+ICCAs achieve conservation of species and the natural environment, together with other social and cultural objectives.

 ICCAs share the following three characteristics: